arrai-innovations/commitlint-config/README.md

              additional_dependencies: [ "@arrai-innovations/commitlint-config" ]
    ```

-   It contains a pre-commit hook commitlint using [commitlint-pre-commit-hook](https://github.com/alessandrojcm/commitlint-pre-commit-hook) with this repo's configuration as a dependency.
+   It contains a pre-commit hook for commitlint using [commitlint-pre-commit-hook](https://github.com/alessandrojcm/commitlint-pre-commit-hook) with this repo's configuration as a dependency.

 1. Add a `.commitlintrc.json` or other commitlint configuration file (see [Install commitlint](https://commitlint.js.org/#/guides-local-setup?id=install-commitlint)):